 Trouble finds Karnataka CM Yediyurappa again, BJP MLAs' meeting trigger speculations

-Bengaluru, May 29: It looks like Karnataka Chief Minister BS Yediyurappa once again found to be in trouble with respect to the Chief Ministerial post.
+Bengaluru, May 29: It looks like Karnataka Chief Minister B S Yediyurappa once again found to be in trouble with respect to the Chief Ministerial post.

 On Friday, CM Yediyurappa dismissed reports that he has convened an emergency meeting of a section of BJP MLAs after a group of party legislators met in Belagavi, fuelling speculations about fresh discontentment in the ruling camp.

 It is reportedly said that the MLAs from North Karnataka met at the residence of former MP Ramesh Katti at Bellad Bagewadi in Belagavi district on Thursday evening in the backdrop of coming elections to four Rajya Sabha seats from the state.

 The gathering is seen as a move to drum up support for Ramesh Katti, brother of senior MLA Umesh Katti who was among the ministerial aspirants, in getting one of the four seats.

 Home Minister Amit Shah speaks to all CMs, seeks their views on extension of coronavirus lockdown